Skip to Content

 Section 1: Types of Policies

-The Board develops and maintains policies in five areas:
+The board develops and maintains policies in five areas:

-• Section 2: Responsibilities
+Section 2: Responsibilities

-The Board will:
+The board will:

-• Establish an annual schedule to review existing policies and will integrate this schedule into the board agendas;
+1. Establish an annual schedule to review existing policies and will integrate this schedule into the board agendas;

-• Ensure that policies comply with the Public Libraries Act, and any other applicable provincial and federal legislation.
+2. Ensure that policies comply with the Public Libraries Act, and any other applicable provincial and federal legislation.

-• Section 3: Policy Approval
+Section 3: Policy Approval

-Policy approval is a two step process:
+Policy approval is a twostep process:

 1. Draft policies are provided to the board seven days prior to the next scheduled board meeting.
-The board provides comments and feedback on the draft policy and any changes are made by staff.
-The revised policy is presented to the board at a subsequent board meeting.
+The board then provides comments and feedback on the draft policy and requested changes are made by staff.

-2. Pending no further changes, the board approves draft policies.
+2. The revised policy is presented to the board at a subsequent board meeting.
+Pending no further changes, the board approves draft policies.

 Section 4: Policy Distribution

-• Ensure that all board members, staff and volunteers have access to the policies;
+1. All board members, staff and volunteers have access to the policies;

-• Section 5: Considerations
+Section 5: Considerations

 The proposed development of a new policy, or the proposed revision or rescission of an existing policy can come from several sources:

-• Chief Executive Officer
+1. The Chief Executive Officer (or Designate)

-• A member of the board
+2. A member of the Library Board

-• Provincial Government
+4. Provincial Government

 Policy Number: GOV-010